fastlinemedia/hidden-wp-admin/readme.txt

 = Do I need a custom login or signup page to hide those? =

 Yes, this plugin assumes that you still want users to signup and login at your site, just not access the admin.

+= Help!
+I locked myself out of my site. =

+It is possible to lock yourself out of your site if you set the login page to redirect to a custom login page that doesn't have a login form.
+If that happens, you will need to FTP into your site and manually delete the plugin.

 == Screenshots ==